-- Maximise how we work with our partners through a combination of digital communication and face to face. - Develop project ready ideas and establish relationships with other organisations that can expedite a project concept rapidly when needed - Seek more productive and flexible working arrangements that support work life balance while maintaining the benefits of face to face office contact and frontline services. - Continue to develop improved online methods of storing, processing, accessing and disseminating information. - Seek to further improve office efficiencies, services and knowledge distribution by investment in systems and technologies. - Reduce our environmental footprint through reduced travel and paper use. - Utilise our return to physical workplaces to re-energise cross-function initiatives and program delivery. - Review our online engagement tools and our online delivery to make them more effective. - Provide guidance to staff on the use of online vs face to face engagement.
+- Maximise how we work with our partners through a combination of digital communication and face to face. - Develop project ready ideas and establish relationships with other organisations that can expedite a project concept rapidly when needed. - Seek more productive and flexible working arrangements that support work life balance while maintaining the benefits of face to face office contact and frontline services. - Continue to develop improved online methods of storing, processing, accessing and disseminating information - Seek to further improve office efficiencies, services and knowledge distribution by investment in systems and technologies. - Reduce our environmental footprint through reduced travel and paper use. - Utilise our return to physical workplaces to re-energise cross-function initiatives and program delivery. - Review our online engagement tools and our online delivery to make them more effective.